SwedishPensionsAgency/Coldbir/README.md

           d[2013][12].cdb.gz
         documentation.yml
         lookup.txt

+The database stores a config file to keep track of variable length, when it was lastly changed (database version) and additional database specific options.
+Also worth to mention, when initalizing a new database connection it read the config file and create an in-memory list representation of all variables and dimensions available within the database.
+This causes the inital connection to be a bit slow, but allows much faster queries.

 ## Getting started

 The package is currently not available on `CRAN`, therefore make sure to use `devtools` when installing the package: